IRI Code of Conduct

 We will not disclose (whether in one-on-one or small discussions, meetings, presentations, proposals or otherwise) any material nonpublic information with respect to IRI, its business operations, plans, financial condition, results of operations or any development plan.
 We should be particularly vigilant when making presentations or proposals to customers to ensure that our presentations do not contain material nonpublic information.

-We will also honor the confidentiality and propriety of sensitive information imparted to us by business prospects, customers and partners, and treat their materials with the same care we do are own, whether or not those materials are subject to a confidentiality or non-disclosure agreement (NDA).
+We will also honor the confidentiality and propriety of sensitive information imparted to us by business prospects, customers and partners, and treat their materials with the same care we do our own, whether or not those materials are subject to a confidentiality or non-disclosure agreement (NDA).

 Avoid Conflicts of Interest

 We must avoid any relationship or activity that might impair, or even appear to impair, our ability to make objective and fair decisions when performing our jobs.
-At times, we may be faced with situations where the business actions we take on behalf of IRI may conflict with our own personal or family interests because of the course of action that is best for us personally may not also be the best course of action for IRI.
+At times, we may be faced with situations where the business actions we take on behalf of IRI may conflict with our own personal or family interests because the course of action that is best for us personally may not also be the best course of action for IRI.
 We owe a duty to IRI to advance its legitimate interests when the opportunity to do so arises.
 We must never use IRI property or information for personal gain or personally take for ourselves any opportunity that is discovered through our position with IRI.

 Determining whether a conflict of interest exists is not always easy to do.
 Employees with a conflict of interest question should seek advice from management.
 Before engaging in any activity, transaction or relationship that might give rise to a conflict of interest, employees must seek review from their managers or the Human Resources department.